lava-nc/lava-dl/README.md

 ## __`lava.lib.dl.bootstrap`__

-In general ANN-SNN conversion methods for rate based SNN result in high latency of the network.
+In general ANN-SNN conversion methods for rate based SNN result in high latency of the network during inference.
 This is because the rate interpretation of a spiking neuron using ReLU acitvation unit breaks down for short inference times.
+As a result, the network requires many time steps per sample to achieve adequate inference results.

-`lava.lib.dl.bootstrap` enables rapid training of rate based SNNs by translating them to equivalent dynamic ANN representation which leads to SNN performance close to the equivalent ANN and low latency inference.
+`lava.lib.dl.bootstrap` enables rapid training of rate based SNNs by translating them to an equivalent dynamic ANN representation which leads to SNN performance close to the equivalent ANN and low latency inference.
 More details [here:TODO](link).
-It also supports _hybrid training_ with ANN-SNN mixed network to minimize the ANN to SNN performance gap.
+It also supports _hybrid training_ with a mixed ANN-SNN network to minimize the ANN to SNN performance gap.
 This method is independent of the SNN model being used.

 It has similar API as `lava.lib.dl.slayer` and supports exporting trained models using the platform independent __hdf5 network exchange__ format.